mejdahlbo/Splunk-SSH-Dashboard-Creation/README.md

-# Splunk - SSH Dashboard Creation
+# Splunk - SSH Dashboard

 ## Forewords and Feedback
 This write-up reflects my thought process during this lab and reasoning for actions taken.